 . . . and he (Stephen)said, “Behold, I see the heavens opened, and the Son of man standing at the right hand of God.”
 Acts 7:56

-Paul also assures his readers that Messiah is of the same substance as God.
+Paul also assures his readers that Messiah is the same substance as God.

 If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 Col. 3:1

-To have that authentic walk with God we must but aside our adam natures, and become the gevers we were meant to be.
+To have that authentic walk with God we must put aside our adam natures, and become the gevers we were meant to be.